Cleaning & Organizing Pest Control Spider & Insect Control

 Physical Differences

-• Body shape: If you look at the insect’s body shape, take a good look at the abdomen area.
+An easy way to tell termites and ants apart is to check and see if the insect has a waist.
 A termite has no "waist,” instead, its body is more rectangular, without any narrowing in the center.
 In contrast, the carpenter ant has a very well-defined narrow, constricted waist.

-• Color: Ant workers are reddish or dark-colored and are frequently seen in the open foraging for food.
-Termite workers, by comparison, are transparent, light or creamy white in color, and they avoid light.
-Termites are rarely noticed unless their nest is disturbed.
+Ant workers are reddish or dark-colored while termite workers are transparent, light-colored, or creamy white.
+Carpenter ant workers are also frequently seen in the open foraging for food while termites avoid light and are rarely noticed unless their nest is disturbed.

 A close-up of ugly termites on the dirt